centreon/centreon-documentation/versioned_docs/version-23.10/api/clapi.md

 #### Setparam

-If you want to change a specific parameter of a Trap, use the **SETPARAM** command.
-The Name is used to identify the Trap to update:
+If you want to change a specific parameter for a trap, use the **SETPARAM** command.
+To identify the trap to update, use its name:

 ``` shell
 centreon -u admin -p 'centreon' -o TRAP -a setparam -v "aNewTrap;vendor;3com"